By Dr Phil Blythe

 Inverters, under the covers of some 30-40% of Australian homes in a number of states in Australia, are actually switching energy on and off 1000’s of times a second, making them the most digital of all resources on our electricity grids.
 In fact, inverters have a huge range of shaping qualities on our – largely analog – AC grid infrastructure, from simple curtailment in oversupply to digital inertia, frequency and voltage control, and lockout during blackstarts.
 Without getting too technical, they are immensely powerful but are lacking the digital backbone by which they can be linked together, and linked to central grid operators to utilise these capabilities.

-However, this capability is starting to change in jurisdictions around the world.
-First, there is California, which passed Rule 21 some 2 years back, requiring every new home in California to include a rooftop solar system and a corollary regulation that required back-to-utility communications with solar inverter systems.
-The standard, the CSIP (California Smart Inverter Protocol as a subset of IEEE 2030.5), whilst cumbersome, is now starting to become the base standard here in Australia and in other jurisdictions worldwide.
+However, this is starting to change.
+California’s Rule 21, which was passed some 2 years back, requires back-to-utility communications with solar inverter systems.
+The standard referred to here is the CSIP (Common Smart Inverter Protocol as a subset of IEEE 2030.5).
+Whilst cumbersome, this is now starting to drive the direction for inverter standards and global discussion on orchestration.

-In simple terms, this standard allows the central (typically vertically integrated) utility a big red button to curtail all rooftop solar exports on specific network segments of the network to ensure continued reliable operation of the distribution system – something we prefer to describe as orchestration.
+In simple terms, the California approach allows a range of things.
+Principally, the central utility has a big red button to curtail all rooftop solar exports on specific network segments of the network to ensure continued reliable operation of the distribution system – something we prefer to describe as orchestration.
 For networks expecting higher than 20% rooftop penetration, this becomes an important tool in maintaining a cost effective and reliable method to continue connecting solar systems.
 However, at the same time, it also raises a lot of new questions, like who decides on who gets curtailed, when, and who should share the benefits?
 These questions subsequently expose the tip of a very large iceberg – the DSO or Distribution System Operator debate – which is in flight across Europe, the US and Australia, and hopes to unmask who becomes the rule maker, and who is the operator, of these systems.

 While the introduction of orchestration for solar systems may raise some eyebrows in consumer and advocacy groups, it shouldn’t.
 Ultimately, solar system owners should be paid for the contribution they provide to the grid.
 It doesn’t matter to them whether they are paid for energy, capacity or frequency and voltage control services – provided they get paid, and they get value for money on their investment.
 To do this, we need price signals and marketplaces for distributed energy resources to ensure that benefits flow back to the owners.